z-yilectronic/Thesis_LakeVictoria/README.md

         --acc2tax "$taxonomy_path/acc2taxid.map.gz" --weight_type 1 --fix_ncbi 0 \
         --sim_score_low 0.6 --how_many 30 --out_prefix "$lca_prefix"
 ```

-For each read, 30 nucleotide positions from both the 5’ and 3’ ends were
-included in generated substitution matrices.
-These matrices serves for down
+For each read, 30 nucleotide positions from both the 5’ and 3’ ends were included in generated substitution matrices which serve for down
-stream damage pattern estimation, enabling the assessment of characteristic
+stream damage pattern estimation.

-nucleotide misincorporations associated with ancient DNA damage.
-12
-2.6 Damage estimate
+# Damage estimate
 The next step involves using the matrix of misincorporated bases to extract
 observed DNA deamination patterns (C to T substitutions on the forward strand
 and G to A substitutions on the reverse strand) and to estimate damage of